Dodgers' Kershaw debuts with spotless inning

 GLENDALE, Ariz.
 (AP) -- Even though it was just one inning and 12 pitches, it was a good enough start for Clayton Kershaw.

-The Los Angeles Dodgers ace helped begin the team's Cactus League season Saturday at Camelback Ranch against the Dodgers' co-tenants, the Chicago White Sox.
+The Los Angeles Dodgers ace helped begin the team's exhibition season Saturday in a 5-3 win against the Dodgers' spring training co-tenants, the Chicago White Sox.

 The plan, as explained by manager Dave Roberts before the game, was to have Kershaw work only one inning.
 He dispatched the White Sox in order, retiring Tim Anderson on a popup, striking out Melky Cabrera and getting Jose Abreu on a ground ball.
 He was relieved by Alex Wood in the next inning.

 ''It was OK.
 I threw one changeup that was terrible.
-That's what I got mad about,'' Kershaw said after his brief outing before 8,474 fans. ''I got behind every batter today.
+That's what I got mad about,'' Kershaw said after his outing before 8,474 fans. ''I got behind every batter today.
 But the results were OK, I got three outs, I'll take it for today and get ready for the next one.''

-Kershaw said he will go two, ''maybe three'' innings in his next start and likely go up one per outing from there.
+Kershaw said he will go two or three innings in his next start and likely go up one per outing from there.
+He is on track to pitch the April 3 opener at home against San Diego, tying Don Sutton's franchise record of seven straight opening-day starts.

-Last year, the three-time Cy Young Award winner was possibly headed to his best season when a herniated disk shelved him for two months.
-He returned in September and finished with a 12-4 record and 1.69 ERA.
-He pitched 149 innings, 13 short of qualifying for what would have been his fifth earned-run average title.
+The three-time NL Cy Young Award winner was possibly headed to his best season last year when a herniated disk sidelined him from June 26 to Sept.
+9. He returned in September and finished with a 12-4 record and 1.69 ERA.
+He pitched 149 innings, 13 short of qualifying for what would have been his fifth ERA title.

-This outing was shorter than the usual spring opener because the games have started earlier this spring with the World Baseball Classic - in effect, giving each pitcher an extra start.
-Kershaw will not be participating in the WBC.
+This first outing was shorter than usual because of the World Baseball Classic, which caused an earlier start to spring training.

-Roberts said he hasn't seen anything other than the usual from Kershaw this spring, and just wants to ease him into the flow.

-''We communicated all winter so there's no surprise for us where he's at right now,'' Roberts said Saturday. ''If we wouldn't have known his history we'd think nothing of it, he looks great.
+''We communicated all winter so there's no surprise for us where he's at right now,'' Roberts said. ''If we wouldn't have known his history we'd think nothing of it, he looks great.
 He obviously adjusted some of his offseason workouts but yeah, he looks great.''

-Kershaw proclaimed that the back issue is ''all good'' and that he's prepared for a conventional spring.
+Kershaw proclaimed that the back issue is ''all good.''

 ''Every year is different,'' he said. ''I never want to take for granted it'll be there when the season starts.
 When something doesn't work in spring I'm going to stress out about it and worry about it until I fix it.